-There are loads of interventions that require printing, organizing, laminating, etc. If you are running a digital classroom, then how do you implement interventions and keep to a paperless environment.
+There are loads of interventions that require printing, organizing, laminating, etc. If you are wanting to implement digital classroom resources, then how do you customize your interventions and keep a paperless environment?

 Other posts include:

 - Classroom Math Intervention Strategies